In this article

 • Supplies, equipment, or inventory purchases

-• Transactions to be submitted for tax deductions
+• Transactions you plan to submit as tax deductions

 • Spending on company credit cards

-These are all categories where the added transaction details are important for compliance, reporting, and auditing.
-It's important to educate employees on when itemized receipts are needed to avoid issues down the line.
+These are all categories where added transaction details are important for compliance, reporting, and auditing.
+It's important to educate employees on when they need to submit itemized receipts to avoid issues down the line.

 Tips for automating itemized receipts

-2. Embrace digital receipts: Encourage employees to opt for email or digital receipts over paper receipts whenever possible.
-These can be forwarded directly to your expense system and processed electronically.
+Encourage employees to opt for electronic receipts (e-receipts) over paper receipts whenever possible.
+Employees can forward these directly to your expense system to be processed electronically.
 Digital receipts eliminate manual scanning and filing of paper copies.

-4. Automatically match receipts to expenses: Leading tools can automatically link receipts to the corresponding expense transactions imported from corporate card or bank feeds.
-Ramp uses AI to intelligently "match" itemized receipts and expenses, taking the reconciliation burden off your team.
+Leading tools can automatically link receipts to the corresponding expense transactions imported from corporate cards or bank feeds.
+Ramp uses AI to match itemized receipts with expenses, taking the burden of expense reconciliation off your team.

-7. Sync expense data to accounting: By integrating your expense management solution with your accounting software, you can automatically sync itemized transactions and receipt data to the general ledger.
-This reduces manual data entry and ensures that expenses are accurately captured in company financials.
+By integrating your expense management solution with your accounting software, you can automatically sync itemized receipt data to the general ledger.
+This reduces manual data entry and ensures that expenses are captured accurately in company financials.

 Itemized receipts are crucial for accurately tracking, justifying, and reporting employee spending.
-Managing them manually can be a headache, but intelligent solutions like Ramp can automate the entire workflow from end-to-end.
+Manually managing receipts can be a headache, but modern solutions like Ramp can automate the entire workflow from end to end.

-Ramp offers a comprehensive expense management platform integrated with their corporate card.
-Employees can easily submit expenses on the go via SMS, mobile app, or integrations with services like Gmail, Lyft, and Amazon.
-Ramp automatically prompts users to submit receipts, matches them to transactions, categorizes expenses, applies them to budgets, and even generates receipts for certain purchases.
+Ramp’s comprehensive expense management platform lets employees easily submit expenses via SMS or mobile app.
+Ramp automatically prompts users to submit receipts, matches them to transactions, categorizes expenses, applies them to budgets, and even auto-generates receipts for certain purchases.

-By automating receipt collection and categorization, Ramp eliminates manual expense reports, reducing the administrative burden on employees.
-Key features include:
+By automating receipt collection and categorization, Ramp eliminates manual expense reports, reducing the administrative burden on employees and finance teams.
+Teams who choose Ramp save an average of 5% a year.
+See why with an interactive demo.

 Try Ramp for free